Wrapped Bitcoin (WBTC) is an ERC-20 token on the Ethereum network that is pegged to the value of Bitcoin (BTC).

 Both are two of the best cryptocurrency exchanges available in the UK.

 With both these crypto exchanges, you can deposit GBP with a simple UK bank transfer.
 This is processed via the Faster Payments Service (FPS), so it shouldn’t take long to be credited either.

 You can then buy Wrapped Bitcoin (WBTC) on WBTC markets on either exchange.
-On Coinbase Pro, you’ll be charged maximum trading fees of 0.5%.
-On Kraken, you’ll be charged half a maximum of 0.26% per trade instead.
+When using Coinbase’s Advanced terminal, you’ll be charged maximum trading fees of 0.6%.
+On Kraken, you’ll be charged half that – a maximum of 0.26% per trade instead.